 Understand your risk

-All people living in suburban fringe areas of Adelaide and regional South Australia are at risk of bushfire.
+All people living in outer metropolitan areas of Adelaide and regional South Australia are at risk of bushfire.

 The bushfire-prone areas in South Australia cover:

 - more than 35 suburbs in Adelaide's fringes

 - more than 75 towns in the Adelaide Hills, Fleurieu Peninsula and Kangaroo Island

 - 75 towns in other parts of rural South Australia.

 A bushfire survival plan will help you take action and avoid making last-minute decisions that could prove fatal during a bushfire.